28 October, 2024

 bottom — 360 px

-Snapchat uses a single, consistent Safe Zone for all ad types, ensuring that creatives will work smoothly with future ad formats as they’re introduced.
-This makes adapting to new Snapchat ad innovations easier and more efficient.
+Snapchat uses a single, consistent Safe Zone for all ad types, ensuring that creatives will work smoothly with future ad formats as they’re introduced, and making adaptation to new Snapchat ad innovations easier and more efficient.

 A single consistent Safe Zone in Snapchat